jesusbasalloteinfo/jesusbasalloteinfo.github.io/index.md

 ## ☀️ HelioMetrica: Solar Data Analyser

-A **solar tool** that offers the Sun’s position, sunrise and sunset times, solstice and equinox events, and a sky viewer with realistic lighting.
+A **Solar tool** that offers the Sun’s position, sunrise and sunset times, solstice and equinox events, and a sky viewer with realistic lighting.
 Ideal for studying the solar cycle and its annual evolution.

 More information can be found [here](./heliometrica.html)

 ## 🪐 PlanexiScope: Planetary Ephemeris Tool

-A **planetary analyzer** capable of computing ephemerides for any planet in the solar system, including geocentric and heliocentric positions, rise and set times, and dates of perihelion and aphelion.
+A **Planetary analyzer** capable of computing ephemerides for any planet in the solar system, including geocentric and heliocentric positions, rise and set times, and dates of perihelion and aphelion.
 It includes a powerful orbital viewer with multiple viewing modes.

 More information can be found [here](./planexiscope.html)